 They select the theme for you and you can only install their theme and no way to use your own or other themes.
 You can’t install plugins in this case.

 They let you choose a sub-domain that ends with the

 .WordPress.com and it looks unprofessional and even there is no way to rank in search engines and bring traffic and trust.
-Free sub-domains are just for fun, If you need your own domain name with them, you have to pay $26 for identity protection and that’s not only expensive but with no value.
+Free sub-domains are just for fun, If you need your own domain name with them, you have to pay $26 with identity protection and that’s not only expensive, but with no value.